opeolluwa/backend-for-humans/src/module_6/index.md

-# Introduction to git and Github
+# Introduction to git and GitHub

-When you work on a text document, say your CV using text editors like Google Docs or Microsoft word, you can undo certain changes using <kbd> Ctrl </kbd> +
+When you work on a text document, say your CV using text editors like Google Docs or Microsoft Word, you can undo certain changes using <kbd> Ctrl </kbd> +
 <kbd> z </kbd>.

 Building a piece of software, can be like working on a text document.
 Often